 To create an effective workout, pick a number of exercises and repeat each cycle to last 15 to 20 minutes.

 E.G: 4 EXERCISES X 5 ROUNDS

 Or build a workout of different exercises that can reach a duration of up to 45 minutes.

-As a beginner, HIIT workouts are great for flexibility.
+As a beginner, HIIT sessions are great for flexibility.
 Begin with a 15-minute workout and build up strength and stamina.
 Each week add an extra exercise or cycle for a longer workout whilst also increasing the intensity of each move.

 Who is HIIT for?

-Most people will be able to execute HIIT workouts to reap the benefits which will be discussed further in greater detail.
+Most people will be able to execute HIIT workouts to reap the benefits.
 However, there are some people who should not perform high-intensity workouts due to their health.

-Anyone who suffers from the following should avoid HIIT workouts until their health improves:
+Anyone who suffers from the following should avoid HIIT sessions until their health improves: